About | Governance | WIS

 They represent no constituency.
 In some cases, individual trustees devote hundreds of hours a year to the School.
 The majority are current WIS parents, but trustees also include WIS alumni, parents of alumni, and friends of the School.

-The selection process is outlined HERE, and bios of current trustees are found on this page.
+The selection process is outlined HERE, and information about current trustees can be found below.

 What does the Board do?

 The Board’s responsibility is to ensure the long-term success of WIS as an institution.
-Its primary activities include monitoring the School’s financial management, fundraising, strategic planning (2020 Strategic Plan), setting high-level policies (available HERE), ensuring the School has adequate physical resources, and the hiring, support, and evaluation of the head of school.
+Its primary activities include monitoring the School’s financial management, fundraising, strategic planning, setting high-level policies (available HERE), ensuring the School has adequate physical resources, and the hiring, support, and evaluation of the head of school.

 The Board relies on the head and the administration — as education professionals — for guidance on many of these issues.
 Committees and task forces carry out much of the Board's work, and several of those committees and task forces benefit from the participation of School administrators and non-trustee parents.